In this Article

-Auto-shutdown can be enabled or disabled for each machine individually, by navigating to that Machine's page in the Console.
+Auto-shutdown can be enabled or disabled for each machine individually, by navigating to that Machine's settings page in the Console.
 You can set the frequency, or disable it entirely if you want your machine to stay on by selecting the blank option.

 The criteria for Paperspace to initiate an auto-shutdown are that the machine must be idle (no active programs running) and there must be no open Paperspace connections, meaning all browser tabs and app windows must be closed.
 See the note below for how we detect active connections.